-Periodically clean using the following procedures:
+Periodically clean the radio using the following procedure:

-- 1. To remove dust and dirt, clean using damp clean cloth (warm water and mild detergent soap or Simple Green). - 2.
+- 1. To remove dust and dirt, clean using damp clean cloth (warm water and mild detergent soap). - 2.
 Follow by wiping with damp (warm water) clean cloth.
 Wipe dry with clean cloth. - 3.
 Remove the battery and wipe the battery and radio contacts using a soft dry cloth to remove dirt or grease.
 This will ensure efficient power transfer from the battery to the radio. - 4.
 Remove any accessories and clean the UDC contacts using a clean dry cloth.
-When the UDC is not in use, cover the connector with the protective dust cap to prevent the build-up of dust or water particles.
+When the UDC is not in use, cover the connector with the protective dust cap to prevent the build-up of dust or water particles. - 5.
+If the radio is used in a harsh environment (such as driving rain, salt fog, etc.), it may be necessary to periodically dry and clean the battery and radio contacts with a soft dry cloth or soft-bristle non-metallic brush.